 The Corporation is developing products with several potential customers active in this market.
 By enhancing the properties of the final plastic part, graphene allows for increased use of recycled plastics in the product.
 For sustainability reasons, this is of interest to several packaging companies.
-NanoXplore hopes to start supplying to these customers in the near future.
+NanoXplore's partnership with Techmer will assist the Corporation as it develops this market.